Overview of respiration data preprocessing and analysis#

 print("Sample indices:", sample_indices[:10])

-To make it easier to understand the data, we will convert the trigger values into a list of event names.
+To make it easier to understand the data, we will convert the trigger values into a list of event labels.

 [62]: